chanwit/smi-sdk-cr/README.md

 # smi-sdk-cr

-This is a Service Mesh Interface implementation in Crystal Lang.
+This is an implementation of the Service Mesh Interface (SMI) specification in the Crystal language.

-It's a direct port from the Go SDK counter part.
+It is a direct port from the Go SDK counter part.
 We aim to use it to develop a CLI for our Serverless Service Mesh implementation.
 The first implementation uses Gloo as the API Gateway.

 ## Contributing